-CK: Now Sarah has decided to be crazy.
+CK: Now Sara has decided to be crazy.
 I'm going to be crazier.
 Okay.
-Sarah, are you ready?
-(Yeah) I would separate the liquid creamy part out from the solids before you freeze it and now here's the really crazy part, I'm going to steal Sarah's idea by creating a slurry of the cornstarch and then whisking it into that liquid.
+Sara, are you ready?
+(Yeah) I would separate the liquid creamy part out from the solids before you freeze it and now here's the really crazy part, I'm going to steal Sara's idea by creating a slurry of the cornstarch and then whisking it into that liquid.
 And so, before you freeze it, you've stabilized the fat in the liquid, and then to frost them separately in the refrigerator.
 But if you stabilize ahead of time, that might kind of crazy but that might actually work.
 First of all, I tried the refrigerator overnight first.
 But if that doesn't work, I would try that.

 SM: If you're using say heavy cream or crème fraiche, both of which have a much higher butterfat content, as opposed to regular whole milk or any other kind of milk or even sour cream or yogurt.
 Those tend to break a lot faster.
 First of all, we know if you boiled them without a starch in there.
 But also, I think when you freeze them, the lower fat dairy products tend to curdle more.
 So, if for some reason you wanted to use cream instead of milk, you might have better success. defrosting them.
 However, you may not want your soups to be that rich.
 Just a thought.

 Caller: Typically, I use like whole milk or maybe heavy cream.

 SM: Cream would be more stable than whole milk for sure.
 (Okay)

 CK: I would definitely separate out the two though.
 (Yeah0 Then you can either do what Sara suggests or what I suggest.
 At least you could deal with the sauce separately.
 Yeah.